University of South Carolina, USA, University of Durham, UK, and IZA, Germany

 “Unemployment duration: A competing risks model with defective risks.”
 Journal of Human Resources 38:1 (2003): 156–191 (with P. Portugal).

-Declining union power would not be an overwhelming cause for concern if not for rising wage inequality and the loss of worker voiceJohn T. Addison, May 2014The micro- and macroeconomic effects of the declining power of trade unions have been hotly debated by economists and policymakers.
-Nevertheless, the empirical evidence shows that the impact of the decline on economic aggregates and firm performance is not an overwhelming cause for concern.
-However, the association of declining union power with rising earnings inequality and a loss of direct communication between workers and firms is potentially more worrisome.
-This in turn raises the questions of how supportive contemporary unionism is of wage solidarity, and whether the depiction of the nonunion workplace as an authoritarian “bleak house” is more caricature than reality.MoreLess
+Declining union power would not be an overwhelming cause for concern if not for rising wage inequality and the loss of worker voiceJohn T. Addison, February 2020The micro- and macroeconomic effects of the declining power of trade unions have been hotly debated by economists and policymakers, although the empirical evidence does little to suggest that the impact of union decline on economic aggregates and firm performance is an overwhelming cause for concern.
+That said, the association of declining union power with rising earnings inequality and the loss of an important source of dialogue between workers and their firms have proven more worrisome if no less contentious.
+Causality issues dog the former association and while the diminution in representative voice seems indisputable any depiction of the non-union workplace as an authoritarian “bleak house” is more caricature than reality.MoreLess